Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Introduction

 Recent studies \cite{li2024audio} have critically examined the current landscape of MGMD research, emphasising the urgent need for further progress in this field \cite{cooke2024good}.
-The authors identify substantial gaps in the existing literature, particularly the lack of standardised benchmarks, the absence of adequate comparative tools, and the challenges in establishing coherent research directions, especially in the context of explainable artificial intelligence (XAI).
+The authors identify substantial gaps in the existing literature, particularly the lack of standardised systematic evaluation of various models, the absence of adequate comparative tools, and the challenges in establishing coherent research directions, especially in the context of explainable artificial intelligence (XAI).
 This led to the fact that the current MGMD tools are fragmented, often concentrated on narrow areas of investigation.
 For example, the Spectro-Temporal Tokens Transformer (SpecTTTra) \cite{rahman2024sonics} focuses solely on Mel-spectrum features to capture long-range dependencies.
 In contrast, Afchar \cite{afchar2024detecting} employs conventional convolutional methods, placing notable emphasis on the importance of out-of-domain testing and providing insights into output probability for improved interpretability.
 However, the interpretability remains insufficient, as the approach does not fully incorporate XAI principles.
-These innovative recent advancements have not to release their models publicly, and their performance comparisons are limited and inadequately explained, highlighting the need for a comprehensive benchmark in this domain.
+The authors of these innovative recent advancements have not released their models publicly, and their performance comparisons are limited and inadequately explained, highlighting the need for a comprehensive systematic evaluation of various models in this domain.

 Recent studies \cite{li2024audio} suggest a potential transition from deepfake audio detection to MGMD, given the overlap in the audio features and their shared focus on binary classification.
 However, music presents unique challenges, particularly with lyrics.
 Several multimodal models have been developed for music generation, such as lyric-to-melody models \cite{Zhang_2022, ju2022telemelodylyrictomelodygenerationtemplatebased}, which show the efficacy of multimodal feature extraction.
-Despite these advancements, a comprehensive benchmark for multimodal models in this domain remains lacking.
+Despite these advancements, a comprehensive systematic evaluation of various models for multimodal models in this domain remains lacking.